annahanslc/koi-price-prediction/README.md

 ### Data Source

 Images of koi fish were web-scraped from six different online koi retailers, resulting in a dataset of 3,844 images.
 Each image was accompanied by metadata related to the fish, including price, size (in inches), gender, and breeder.
+The metadata varied by website, with each retailer providing a slightly different set of information about the fish.

 1. [Grand Koi](https://www.grandkoi.com/product-category/other-koi-varieties-for-sale/shiro-utsuri/) -> 367 Observations
 2. [Sacramento Koi](https://sacramentokoi.com/koi/?orderby=popularity&hide_sold_products=true) -> 423 Observations